gh-unit/gh-unit/README.md

 # GHUnit

-GHUnit is a test framework for Objective-C, Mac OS X 10.5 and above and iPhone 3.x and above.
+GHUnit is a test framework for Mac OS X and iOS.
 It can be used standalone or with other testing frameworks like SenTestingKit or GTM.

 ## Features